codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 You create such variables manually or by importing predefined variables from files (see [How to](#create-user-defined-variables)).
 You can also create empty variables, without any values.

 ### Empty user-defined variables
-Codefresh allows you to add variables with just the key definition, without the value.
-The value is populated automatically during pipeline execution or defined manually.
+Codefresh allows you to add variables with just the key definitions, without values.
+The values are automatically populated during pipeline execution or defined manually.
 You can add empty variables to:
 * Projects
 * Pipelines